alevinru/CWClient/README.md

 ### POST /api/buy/:itemCode?:userId&:quantity&:price

+Send authorization token in Authorization: http header

 Method does `exactMatch:true` requests

-> ⚠️ If you regullary do a noticeable amount of over-the-marked priced buys they would revoke CW API credentials from you
+> ⚠️ If you regularly do a noticeable amount of over-the-marked priced buys they would revoke CW API credentials from you

 Sample result assuming quantity is 1 and itemCode is 07